Arranging a Funeral

-We offer you the choice of an organist, and the option to have almost any music that you wish at no extra cost.
+We are committed to investing in the quality of music available for your service and provide an organ in both cremation chapels and the burial chapel in Upminster.
+Your may wish to ask your funeral director to arrange for an organist to play.
+Alternatively you have the option to have almost any music that you wish at no extra cost.
 This type of music is played through our audio system, and you can even have an individual piece of music that perhaps a member of your family has made.
-Just ask your funeral director to let us have it ahead of time, and we can download it onto our system.
+Your funeral director can arrange to have it uploaded onto our system.

 A number of options are available to provide you with a visual record of the service or to extend access to the event to family and friends not able to attend.